kaustubhhiware/code-mixing/README.md

 This repository contains all the codes pertaining to "Code mixing patterns in Celebrities" / "Quantifying Sense Deviation in Twitter". **(Project 16)** by students of **group 6** as a part of Speech & Natural Language Processing course (CS60057), Autumn 2017.

-## Big files will be added at the very end to the repository
-## Must also include locations / URL's for download

 ## Students involved